 Emotional and psychological support

-Some men find that even after testosterone levels are optimised, psychological symptoms — particularly anxiety, low confidence, or relationship strain — persist.
-This is normal and doesn't mean treatment has failed.
-It often means that the psychological impact of months or years of untreated TD has left patterns that benefit from targeted support.
+Some men find that psychological symptoms — anxiety, low confidence, or relationship strain — persist even after testosterone levels are optimised.
+This is normal and does not mean treatment has failed.
+It often means the psychological impact of untreated TD has left patterns that benefit from targeted support.
 I work closely with psychosexual therapists who understand the specific challenges of hormone-related mood and relationship issues.

 What to expect at GGO Med